 | Install Size | ~3 GB |

-Pinar del Mar, the fictional Catalonian coastal town at the heart of Alba’s world, is one of the most carefully observed small spaces in recent cosy gaming.
+Pinar del Mar, the fictional Catalonian coastal town at the heart of Alba’s world, is one of the most carefully observed small spaces in recent quiet gaming.
 Ustwo’s art direction leans into soft pastels and Mediterranean warmth: whitewashed buildings, terracotta rooftops, olive groves, and a coastline that shifts from sandy beach to rocky promontory.
-Everything is scaled for exploration on foot, and the geography rewards curiosity without demanding it.
+Everything is scaled for exploration on foot, and the geography rewards curiosity without asking it.
 A player who follows the critical path will see the main beats; a player who drifts will find side paths, hidden nooks, and the odd animal tucked into an overlooked corner.
-For context on how Alba fits into the broader cosy catalogue, see our best cosy games guide for 2026, where it pairs naturally with Tchia.
+For context on how Alba fits into the broader cosy catalogue, see our best unhurried games guide for 2026, where it pairs naturally with Tchia.

 The world is structured across several distinct areas, each serving the game’s conservation narrative without feeling like arbitrary zones.
 The town itself, the surrounding countryside, and the nature reserve all connect legibly.
 Navigation is handled without maps or waypoints in the traditional sense: Alba’s phone doubles as her primary tool, and the interface stays out of the way of the environment.
 That restraint is a deliberate choice.
 The game trusts the player to explore rather than directing them towards every interaction.

 Visually, it is unambitious by 2026 technical standards, but that simplicity is consistent and coherent.
 The hand-crafted aesthetic ages better than photorealism, and the game’s colour palette communicates its emotional register clearly.
-This is what a Mediterranean summer holiday should feel like.
+This is what a Mediterranean summer afternoon should feel like.
 The sun is always warm.
 The water is always blue.
 Conservation matters here, but it does not feel like homework.

 The petition mechanic ties the wildlife work to the social fabric of the town.
 The writing is warm without being saccharine.
 The challenge is not in execution but in attention.

 Alba Singh, a British Asian girl visiting her Spanish grandparents for a summer holiday, is defined by her interest rather than by backstory.
 She notices the world around her.
 When she encounters a stranded dolphin, she acts.
 When the mayor announces plans to demolish the local nature reserve for a luxury hotel, she organises.
-The story is simple and direct, which suits the game's length and its intended players.
+The story is simple and direct, which suits the game's length and its intended readers.

 The supporting cast is sketched rather than developed.
 Ines, Alba's best friend on the island, accompanies the adventure with enthusiasm but limited depth.
 The town's adults are warm, occasionally funny, and ultimately willing to be convinced.
 The mayor is a functional antagonist.
 None of these characterisations are failures at the scale the game operates on: a three-hour experience does not need complex arcs, and the writing's priority is warmth over psychological texture.